ionicapple/should-i-get-a-podcast-mic--go-big-or-go-home-right-lol--ill-sound-clearer/README.md

 * https://rode.com/en-us/products/wireless-pro - i dunno if i need a wireless one

-* https://rode.com/en-us/products/nt-usb-mini -- ok maybe this, but i like the smaller one cuz where should i put this, maybe i wanna travel with a mic or record things in another room
+* https://rode.com/en-us/products/nt-usb-mini -- ok maybe this, but i like the smaller one cuz where should i put this, maybe i wanna travel with a mic or record things in another room; i read in a review on best buy that the base of this mic is magnetic so if u accidentally place it on top of your laptop itll wipe out the hard drive ummm thats not good, maybe ill get this ... maybeee, its on my maybe list

 i gotta watch some reviews on these two to figure out which one i want to get